-- : To manage Sort that applies to the selected block.
-If sorts have been defined, then the number of defined sorts is displayed on the tab.
+- : To manage the Sort that applies to the selected block.
+If sorts have been defined, the number of defined sorts is displayed on the tab.

-- : To manage Ranking that applies to the selected block.
-If a ranking is defined, then a dot is displayed on the tab.
+- : To manage the Ranking that applies to the selected block.
+If a ranking is defined, a dot is displayed on the tab.

 Edit Mode: Data Sub-Tabs for a Chart

 The Format panel contains all formatting properties for the selected item: report, cell, table, table cell, chart… To select a specific area of a chart (axis, title, legend, …), you can either: